 - The death penalty creates an unacceptable risk of executing innocent people.
-Since 1976, 140 individuals have been released from death row and states have likely executed innocent people.
+Since 1976, more than 140 individuals have been released from death row and states have likely executed innocent people.

 - The death penalty diverts valuable resources resulting in a less efficient and effective criminal justice system